Skip to main content

 Decision Flowchart

-EKS self-hosting is justified when one or more of the following conditions apply.
+Self-managed EKS is justified when one or more of the following conditions apply.

 ConditionReason

-Fine-grained inference engine controlvLLM scheduling, batch strategy, quantization (AWQ/GPTQ/FP8) free choice
+Fine-grained inference engine controlFree choice of vLLM scheduling, batch strategy, quantization (AWQ/GPTQ/FP8)

 Large-scale traffic cost optimizationCost per token reversal above break-even point

-Multi-tenant governanceFine-grained budget/permission control per team/customer with Bifrost Virtual Key
+Multi-tenant governanceFine-grained per-team/customer budget/permission control with Bifrost Virtual Keys

 Immediate latest model adoptionUse community latest models before Bedrock Import

-Data sovereignty / airgapEnvironments where Bedrock API calls are impossible
+Data sovereignty / Air-gappedEnvironments where Bedrock API calls are impossible

 Observability Stack Configuration